gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

- [] fix precision bug where the precision selected by the user is actually the precision applied throughout [] (Get test coverage working and automated with each commit) [] Fix position recording so that the simulation can be logged for a user specified number of runs [] add pre-sim warmup so that the system can fall back to push!() objCollection at each step if the number of steps and the chunk_length are in disalignment.
+ [] fix precision bug where the precision selected by the user is actually the precision applied throughout [] (Get test coverage working and automated with each commit) [] Fix position recording so that the simulation can be logged for a user specified number of runs [] add simulate!() resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk
  [x] fix bug in simulation recorder where the chunk_index has to be updated inside the for each step loop. when placed inside the record_simulation if statement, then the value will be reset by simulate!() to it's initial definition value each step, even if the place where the value was defined as '2' sits outside of the stepper loop. this could be automagically fixed when we move to more direct function arguments rather than the equivalency pile up top.
  [] fix velocity verlet to prevent velocity from depreciating for no reason. most likely, the velocity values are being overwritten by intermediates, which are based on forces. as forces tend to zero, so shall intermediates and velocities. or the force is just whacked up. not sure!
- [] use for each fill!() for all instances of IntermediateVector = DataVector [] allow record_video() to have user input for the frame recording interval. do this by pushing every multiple of frameInterval to the positions vector
+ [] use for each fill!() for all instances of IntermediateVector = DataVector [x] allow record_video() to have user input for the frame recording interval. do this by pushing every multiple of frameInterval to the positions vector

 ### Version 0.00.4